Male Sexual Assault Survivors

 Fear of Being Perceived as Gay

 In the case of male-to-male sexual assault, the majority of survivors struggle with confusion about their sexual orientation.
 There are multiple reasons for this, many of which are misconceptions.
 While these doubts and fears are understandable, they lack real supporting evidence.
 Men who have suffered abuse often believe:

 - Sexual abuse “makes you gay”

 - Only homosexual boys or men are victimized

 - They unknowingly attracted a male predator and might continue to

 - Something was/is wrong with them and provoked another male’s attention

 - People will “find them out,” even if they identify as heterosexual

 - Their sexual preference was influenced by their abuse

-Gay, bisexual and transgender victims also struggle with self-blame and a fear of being discredited over their sexual preference.
+Gay, bisexual and transgender survivors also struggle with self-blame and a fear of being discredited over their sexual preference.
 Despite popular belief, the majority of male perpetrators identify as heterosexual.
 This explains how sexual abuse is less about physical attraction and more about violence, power and control.
-Linking male-to-male abuse with homosexuality is a misleading fear that keeps many survivors from reporting the abuse.
+Linking male-to-male abuse with homosexuality is a misleading fear that keeps many people from reporting the abuse.